dk14/wolfram-mega/docs/oracles.md

 ## Foreign advertisers (synthetic oracles)
 Some corporate oracles might not wish to do PoW and advertise themselves through Mega P2P, but they would wish to keep Mega-protocol and standard.

-They can publish manifest with a list of `OracleCapability` on their website and use protocol without mempools (adopt `OracleCapability`, `Commitment`,`Fact` messages).
-But unlike regular, website-verified oracle, they would not refer this manifest in `OracleId`, nor create `OracleId` nor advertise it through Mega P2P.
+They can publish manifest (json of `OracleId`) with a list of `OracleCapability` on their website and use protocol without mempools, entity would only adopt `OracleCapability`, `Commitment`,`Fact` messages.
+Unlike regular, website-verified oracle, they would not create ads `OracleId` nor advertise it through Mega P2P.

-They would, however need to be reported independently.
+**They would, however need to be reported independently. **

-In that case, public org can create synthetic (e.g. `Wolfram (foreign advertiser)`) id.
+In that case, third-party public org can create synthetic (e.g. `Wolfram (foreign advertiser)`) id.
-It would point to manifest, but unlike with website-veified PoW-oracles - manifest won't point back to synthetic `OracleId`.
+It would point to original manifest on original (e.g. "wolfram.com"), but unlike with website-veified PoW-oracles - manifest won't point back to synthetic `OracleId`.

-This would allow, such synthetic oracle to sign foreign capapbilities and propagate reports and offers through Mega P2P.
+This would allow, such synthetic oracle to sign foreign capapbilities (the ones published by wolfram) and propagate reports and offers through Mega P2P.

-Example: a partner)of Mega-powered trading app who decided to support let's say Wolfram without requiring them to do PoW, becomes such synthetic oracle (foreign advertiser) and would do PoW for adopted capabilities.
-They won't need Wolfram approval to advertise (unless Wolfram decides to delegate to trusted party):
+Example: a partner of Mega-powered trading app who decided to support let's say Wolfram without requiring them to do PoW, becomes such synthetic oracle (foreign advertiser) and would do PoW for adopted foreign capabilities.
+They won't need Wolfram approval to advertise (unless Wolfram decides to delegate to them completely as a trusted party):

 - "broken" manifest back-reference is allowed but would be marked as "foreign advertiser for wolfram.com" for traders.
-This is the main difference between foreign advertiser and delgated/original domain-verified oracle.
+This is the main difference between foreign advertiser and delegated/original domain-verified oracle.
 - foreign advertiser is only responsible for reputation of such synthetic id.
-- Foreign advertiser has to trust let's say Wolfram to not be reported, otherwise the PoW advertiser spends would be in vein.
+- Foreign advertiser has to trust let's say Wolfram to not be reported, otherwise the PoW-resources that advertiser spends would be in vein.

 Security:
 - synthetic oracle would not have access to private keys or capabiities of original oracle.
 It can only add capabilities, but won't be able to issue legally binding commitments
 - original oracle is still responsible for commitments
-- reports are filed independently from synthetic oracle
+- reports are filed independently from synthetic oracle by traders themselves
-- synthetic oracle does PoW for its synthetic id and adopted capabilities
+- synthetic oracle does PoW for its synthetic id and adopted capabilities.
+Rank management is foreign advertiser's responsibility

 > Capabilities are not required to be self-signed in Mega.
 We only verify `OracleId` to `OracleCapability` link in order to compute PoW-rank

 - > It is secure since only `Commitment` (signed with `CapabilityPub`) is legally binding.
+Only e.g. wolfram.com can sign such commitment.

 ## PoW